dennissergeev/dennissergeev/README.md

 ## :wave: Hi, I'm Denis!

 I am an atmospheric modeller at the University of Exeter's [Exoplanet Theory Group](https://exoclimatology.com).
 I use 3D general circulation models (GCMs) to improve our understanding of terrestrial exoplanets and their more exotic cousins.
-I use Python to for data analysis and visualisation.
+I use Python for data analysis and visualisation.
 I am an advocate for open-source research software.

 - :page_facing_up: **[My CV with auto-generated metrics](https://github.com/dennissergeev/cv)**